forhadnmsu/RUS-Data-Info/reco_track_and_dimuon_def.md

 | `rec_pz_neg_dump`   | `std::vector<double>` | z-component of the momentum of the vertexed (dump) negative muon of the dimuon   | `SRecDimuon::p_neg_dump.Pz ()`      |

 ## Reconstructed Track Variables
-These variables store information about reconstructed muon tracks, derived from the `SQTrack` class, at the vertex, stations 1 and 3, target, and dump regions.
+These variables store information about reconstructed muon tracks, will be obtained from the `SRecTrack` class, at the vertex, stations 1 and 3, target, and dump regions.

 | Variable Name       | Type                  | Description                                                                 | User Functions                         |
 |---------------------|-----------------------|-----------------------------------------------------------------------------|----------------------------------------|